junwonpark/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am currently a Postdoctoral Research Associate at Princeton's School of Public and International Affairs and Department of Psychology, having completed my PhD in Organizational Behavior at the Yale School of Management.
-While at Yale, I was a member of the [Contending with Societal Inequality Lab](https://www.csinequality.com/) under the mentorship of [Michael W. Kraus](http://www.michaelwkraus.com/) and [Cydney H. Dupree](https://cydneydupree.com/).
+While at Yale, I was a member of the [Contending with Societal Inequality Lab](https://www.csinequality.com/), under the mentorship of [Michael W. Kraus](http://www.michaelwkraus.com/) and [Cydney H. Dupree](https://cydneydupree.com/), and a Policy Fellow at the Institution for Social and Policy Studies.

-My research examines the individual and structural dynamics that undergird the relationship between social positions and social inequality in the context of economic, gender, and racial inequality.
-I examine how people challenge or reinforce societal inequities while occupying different social positions.
+I am interested in studying the individual and structural dynamics that undergird the relationship between social positions and social inequality.
+In particular, my research examines how people challenge or reinforce societal inequities while occupying disparate social positions in the context of economic, gender, and racial inequality.

-Supporting undocumented queer people of color.

-CUSPP (put the blog and recording)
+In addition to my research, I am also committed to advancing equitable access to higher education for members of marginalized groups, having served as a Diversity Fellow at Yale's Office for Graduate Student Development & Diversity.
+Being undocumented myself, I specialize in supporting undocumented students in higher education, which you can learn more about here.